 Your Baby’s Health

-There are several procedures and tests that you baby will go through before going home.
-These can include vital signs, a hearing screening, vaccinations, blood tests and any addtional procedures as needed.
-If you have any questions about these procedures or your baby's health do not hesitate to ask your nurse or physician.
+After being delivered, there are several procedures and tests that your baby will go through before going home.
+These can include vital signs, a hearing screening, vaccinations, blood tests and additional procedures as needed.
+If you have any questions about these procedures or your baby’s health, do not hesitate to ask your nurse or physician.

-After you are discharged from the hospital, you will need to have your baby seen by his or her pediatrician for vaccinations and regular well baby check ups.
-The American Academy of Pediatrics recommends selecting and visiting your baby's new physician within the last three months of your pregnancy.
-If you haven't selected a physician for your baby yet, you can choose one our general pediatricians or Family Medicine physicians.
+After you are discharged from the hospital, you will need to have your baby seen by his or her pediatrician for vaccinations and regular well baby check-ups.
+The American Academy of Pediatrics recommends selecting and visiting your baby’s new physician within the final three months of your pregnancy.
+If you have not selected a physician for your baby yet, you can choose one our general pediatricians, family medicine physicians or general internal medicine and pediatrics physicians.

 The Family Birth Center offers a series of childbirth classes, publications and other informational materials for answering questions you may have about pregnancy and childbirth.